HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 {{ figure_markup(
   image="ecommerce-page-requests-by-type-at-90th-percentile.png",
   caption="Page requests by type at 90th percentile.", description="A bar chart showing a requests per page for file type in decreasing order for the 90th percentile.
-Scripts are 94 on requests on desktop and 92 on mobile, images are 89 and 90 respectively, css 34 for both, other 19 and and 22, fonts 13 and 11, html 12 and 11, video 11 for both, text and audio 5 for both, and xml 4 for both", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=1076603835&format=interactive", sheets_gid="738651000", sql_file="pagestats_percentile_bydevice_format.sql"
+Scripts are 94 on requests on desktop and 92 on mobile, images are 89 and 90 respectively, css 34 for both, other 19 and 22, fonts 13 and 11, html 12 and 11, video 11 for both, text and audio 5 for both, and xml 4 for both", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=1076603835&format=interactive", sheets_gid="738651000", sql_file="pagestats_percentile_bydevice_format.sql"